NikolaiT/adblock-detect-javascript-only/README.md

 This resource does not exist locally, therefore a request must return a 404 error.

+However, adblock software aborts all HTTP requests to suspicious looking URLs, therefore execution doesn't even get to the point that a 404 error is obtained.

-If a 404 error is returned, then we know that either
+If a 404 error is returned, one of the two following cases must hold:

-- there is no adblock software running
+1. there is no adblock software running
-- the resource is not flagged by the adblock software
+2. the resource is not flagged by the adblock software

-Instead, if the invocation of the function does not return an 404 error, we can be sure that a adblock software intercepted the request and aborted it.
+On the other hand, if the invocation of the function does not return an 404 error, it can be assumed that a adblock software intercepted the request and aborted it.

 ## Test

 You can test the functionality of adblock detector locally by opening the `demo.html` file in your favorite browser.

-The file must be served with a local HTTP server, since adblock detection does not work with the `file://` scheme (CORS issues).
+The file must be served with a local HTTP server, since adblock detection does not work with the `file://` scheme (because of CORS issues).

 This is not a problem, because no real website is hosted with the file scheme.

-Start local server:
+Start a local server:

 ```
 python -m http.server 8000
 ```

-Then visit the following URL in your browser: `http://localhost:8000/demo.html`
+Then visit the URL [http://localhost:8000/demo.html](http://localhost:8000/demo.html) in your browser.